lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/tut_1_single_channel.rst

 We then steadily increase the cutoff value until the point where minimal background is detected but all particles are still detected.
 In this example it occurs around cutoff = 0.85 which looks like:

-If the cutoff value were pushed too high, then the ability to detect particles becomes reduced, this is shown below with a cutoff = 1.5.
+If the cutoff value were pushed too high, then the ability to detect particles becomes reduced, for example with a cutoff = 1.5.

 It is important to avoid having particles that only have a couple of pixels detected (like for most of the particles in the 2nd  and 3rd row and the 1st column in this example) as it’s hard to differentiate that from background noise.